RichtersFinger/yate/README.md

    ```console
    $ <path-to-node>/node index.js
    ```
-   in the command prompt/console.
-If no errors occured, the command prompt/console message shows your public IP-address and the local port on which the server is listening in the format XXX.XXX.XXX.XXX:8080 .
+   in the shell/terminal.
+If no errors occured, the shell/terminal message shows your public IP-address and the local port on which the server is listening in the format XXX.XXX.XXX.XXX:8080 .
 Paste this address (or simply localhost:8080 if you are on the same machine) into your browser address bar and connect to the server.
 You can change the local port in the file `index.js`.
 5. In order to give other people access to your server, you most-likely have to configure your router to forward/map the port accordingly (TCP).
 Other players can then join your game using the IP-address from above.
 If you want to use a different local port, simply edit the line `const port = 8080;` in `index.js`.

 6. Prepare a list of players (i.e. names of all players) by simply editing the existing file `players.dat` with a text editor.
 The first line of that file is referring to the game master.
 Note, that this game master will be the only „player" having full control over game elements.
 You can then add the names of players for your game line by line.
-If you prefer to have other players to verify themselves, you can add a required passphrase separated by a tabulator behind the player names.
+If you prefer to have other players to verify themselves, you can add a required passphrase separated by a tabulator behind the player names.<sup>c</sup>

 See the [List of Features](#list-of-features) and [demos](https://www.youtube.com/playlist?list=PL_T05W_uwBK1Fsq8mLjbVHRR-kKcc4KXz) for more information on how to prepare a simple game.

-<sup>a</sup> Example for Windows [here](https://stackoverflow.com/a/9546345).
+<sup>a</sup> The Windows-installer offers to do so automatically.
+Alternatively, see the instructions for Windows [here](https://stackoverflow.com/a/9546345).

-<sup>b</sup> Example for Windows [here](https://stackoverflow.com/a/60914).
+<sup>b</sup> On Windows use Shift+Right Click in the directory then select the shell option from the context menu (see explanation for Windows [here](https://stackoverflow.com/a/60914)).

+<sup>c</sup> Depending on your OS and choice of text editor the format for line endings may vary.
+The player list provided in this repository uses Unix (LF) line endings instead of Windows (CR+LF) line endings.
+If possible, change your editor settings accordingly or simply make a new `players.dat` file from scratch in the format shown in the setup tutorial.

 ## List of Features